tcassar/settle/write_up/Analysis + Design.md

 Note: the `whois` command may seem odd - it allows you to obtain information about other people.
 What makes a system like this work is the fact that it is trust free.
 The system is to be designed so that everyone can see everyone's public keys and everyone can see everyone's transactions.

-Like this, there is no where to hide - you will always be held accountable for your transactions.
+Like this, there is nowhere to hide - you will always be held accountable for your transactions.

 ### Error Handling in the CLI
 It is important that the user never experiences an unsightly looking crash message when an expected error in the program happens.
 For instance, if when registering for an account the user provides a path to a file that doesn't exist instead of their private key, they should not see the program crash.
 Instead, the program should prompt them that it could not complete the registration, because no file exists in that location.
-A mock up would look something like this.
+A mockup would look something like this.
 ![[Pasted image 20220322220744.png]]